sachama/exercise10/README.md

         - URL: http://localhost:7090
         - Acess: Browser

+- store application passwords in Ansible vault (the master password can be stored in clear text form in the repo)
+- ensure all services are up and running even after Vagrant box reboot

 ### TODO
-- location /grafana/dashboard
-- read-only Grafana dashboard
-- store application passwords in Ansible vault (the master password can be stored in clear text form in the repo)
+-	metrics Current application's CPU utilization
+-	metrics Current application's RAM utilization
+- "/grafana/dashboard" – exposes read-only Grafana dashboard displaying your web app's custom metrics over time, no user authentication should be required to access it
 - harden a system's security with firewall and SELinux
-- ensure all services are up and running even after Vagrant box reboot